jaeseungyum/bem-sass/README.md

 ```

 ### Element Modifier

-Elements could also get modified by their own modifiers.
+You can also modify elements by their own modifiers.

 ```scss
 // @see https://en.bem.info/method/naming-convention/#element-modifier